 - Email Chancellor Fariña to support the UFT demand for for a immigrant liaison in every school to help students and families with immigration issues.

-- Gather a group to join UFT members from around the city at Union Square at 4pm – look for the MORE banner.
+- Gather a group to join UFT members from around the city at the NW corner of Union Square at 4pm – look for the MORE, NYCoRE and Teach Dream banners.
 We will be then marching to the labor-endorsed rally at Foley Square, which begins at 5pm.
+Meet us there at the corner of Duane and Lafayette!
 Feminist contingents who organized the International Women’s Strike on March 8 will also be participating and connecting women’s with immigrant and labor issues.

 - Involve neighboring schools!
 If you need help connecting to schools in your building or neighborhood – email us to find out who nearby is involved